What are the Student Officer Elections?

 How will the results be released?

-Winners will be announced to students at the results night at Liverpool Hope's Creative Campus on Friday 15th March from 7pm.
+Winners will be announced to students at the results night on Friday 13th March.
 The full results will be released on our website and via our social media channels, including Facebook and Twitter.
 If you would like to come to the results night, please get in contact, we’d love to have you there!

 Who do I contact if I have more questions about the elections?